Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 4.2 Shopware AI Copilot vs. Consultative AI

-It's important to distinguish between two things that are often confused.
-Understanding Shopware AI features helps clarify this distinction:
+It's important to distinguish two things that are often confused when exploring Shopware AI features:

 1. Shopware AI Copilot (Native Features): This is built into Shopware (from the "Rise" plan).
 What it does: It helps you (the merchant).
 It generates product texts, summarizes reviews, creates keywords for images.
 Limitation: It doesn't directly help the customer make decisions in the frontend.

-2. Consultative AI (Your Competitive Advantage): This is an integration you create additionally (e.g., via plugins or external services like ChatGPT API connections).
+2. Consultative AI (Your Competitive Advantage): This is an integration you create additionally (e.g., via plugins or external services).
 What it does: It conducts a dialogue with the customer.
+Learn more about Shopware AI integration possibilities.

 4.3 Strategy: Building the Digital Sales Consultant

-To create a Shopware store that truly converts, you must make your data AI-readable.
-This is where Shopware AI integration becomes crucial.
+To create a Shopware store that actually converts, you need to make your data AI-readable.
+This is the foundation for implementing AI guided selling capabilities.

 Step A: Optimizing Data Structure for AI